emqx/emqx-docs/en_US/access-control/authn/kerberos.md

 # MQTT 5.0 Enhanced Authentication - Kerberos

-Kerberos is a network authentication protocol that works on the basis of "tickets" to allow nodes communicating over a non-secure network to prove their identity to one another in a secure manner.
-It is designed to provide strong authentication for client/server applications by using secret-key cryptography.
+Kerberos is a network authentication protocol that uses "tickets" to allow nodes to securely prove their identity to one another over a non-secure network.
+It is designed to provide strong authentication for client/server applications through secret-key cryptography.

+EMQX integrates Kerberos authentication following the SASL/GSSAPI mechanism from RFC 4422.
+The Generic Security Services Application Program Interface (GSSAPI) provides a standardized API that abstracts the details of the Kerberos protocol, allowing secure communication between the MQTT clients and the server without requiring the application to manage the specifics of the Kerberos authentication process.

+This page introduces how to configure the Kerberos authenticator in EMQX.

 ::: tip
-Kerberos authenticator only supports MQTT 5.0 connection.
+Enhanced authentication in MQTT is only supported starting from protocol version 5.

+Since there is no mechanism negotiation, the client must explicitly specify `GSSAPI-KERBEROS` as the authentication mechanism.

 :::

-## Prerequisites
+## Prerequisites for Configuration

+Before configuring Kerberos authentication in EMQX, ensure that your environment meets the requirements, including installing essential libraries and properly setting up the Kerberos system.

 ### Install Kerberos Library

-EMQX makes use of the MIT Kerberos library to authenticate both server itself and clients.
-Before configuring the Kerberos authenticator, you need to install the MIT Kerberos library on the EMQX node.
+Before configuring the Kerberos authenticator, you must install the MIT Kerberos library on the EMQX node.

-On Debian/Ubuntu, the required package are `libsasl2-2` and `libsasl2-modules-gssapi-mit`.
+- On Debian/Ubuntu, the required packages are `libsasl2-2` and `libsasl2-modules-gssapi-mit`.

-On Redhat, the required package are `krb5-libs` and `cyrus-sasl-gssapi`.
+- On Redhat, the required packages are `krb5-libs` and `cyrus-sasl-gssapi`.

 ### Configure Kerberos Library

 The Kerberos library configuration file is `/etc/krb5.conf`.
-The file contains the configuration information for the Kerberos library, including the realms and KDCs.
+The file contains the configuration information for the Kerberos library, including the realms and Key Distribution Centers (KDCs).
 The Kerberos library uses this file to locate the KDCs and realms.

 Here is an example of a `krb5.conf` file: